-For more information, see Pub.
-5027, Identity Theft Information for Taxpayers.
+For more information, see Publication 4535, Identity Theft Prevention and Victim Assistance.

-Victims of identity theft who are experiencing economic harm or a systemic problem, or are seeking help in resolving tax problems that have not been resolved through normal channels, may be eligible for Taxpayer Advocate Service (TAS) assistance.
+Victims of identity theft who are experiencing economic harm or a system problem, or are seeking help in resolving tax problems that have not been resolved through normal channels, may be eligible for Taxpayer Advocate Service (TAS) assistance.
 You can reach TAS by calling the TAS toll-free case intake line at 1-877-777-4778 or TTY/TDD 1-800-829-4059.

 Protect yourself from suspicious emails or phishing schemes.
 Phishing is the creation and use of email and websites designed to mimic legitimate business emails and websites.
 The most common act is sending an email to a user falsely claiming to be an established legitimate enterprise in an attempt to scam the user into surrendering private information that will be used for identity theft.

 The IRS does not initiate contacts with taxpayers via emails.
 Also, the IRS does not request personal detailed information through email or ask taxpayers for the PIN numbers, passwords, or similar secret access information for their credit card, bank, or other financial accounts.

 If you receive an unsolicited email claiming to be from the IRS, forward this message to phishing@irs.gov.
-You may also report misuse of the IRS name, logo, or other IRS property to the Treasury Inspector General for Tax Administration (TIGTA) at 1-800-366-4484.
-You can forward suspicious emails to the Federal Trade Commission at spam@uce.gov or report them at www.ftc.gov/complaint.
-You can contact the FTC at www.ftc.gov/idtheft or 877-IDTHEFT (877-438-4338).
-If you have been the victim of identity theft, see www.ldentityTheft.gov and Pub.
-5027.
+You may also report misuse of the IRS name, logo, or other IRS property to the Treasury Inspector General for Tax Administration at 1-800-366-4484.
+You can forward suspicious emails to the Federal Trade Commission at: spam@uce.gov or contact them at www.ftc.gov/idtheft or 1-877-IDTHEFT (1-877-438-4338).

-Visit www.irs.gov/ldentityTheft to learn more about identity theft and how to reduce your risk.
+Visit IRS.gov to learn more about identity theft and how to reduce your risk.